Justin-Moretto/Justin-Moretto/README.md

 I am a web developer from Montreal, Canada.

 Most experienced with React, Firebase, Javascript, HTML, CSS, Express & jQuery.
-Trying to learn Angular and Typescript.
-Currently working on my portfolio website, and mobile versions of my projects, as well as seeking employment.
+Cyrrently learning Dart/Flutter.

 Aside from web dev, I have a passion for game dev and am personally studying Unity and C#.